 Was the patient’s fall preventable?
 Or was the patient’s fall unavoidable and unpredictable?

 If the fall was preventable, the family may bring a negligence lawsuit against the at-fault facility.
-If the fall was an unforeseeable and unpreventable event, there will not be liability against the nursing home or hospital.
+If the fall was an unforeseeable and unpreventable event, there will not be a liability against the nursing home or hospital.

 Frequently Asked Questions and Answers Regarding Falls in Nursing Homes and Hospitals